auremoser/mozsci/log/worklog.md

 * edited border letter for carlos, sent to rizwan for signature, thanked abby for upload
 * setup community call [etherpad](https://public.etherpad-mozilla.org/p/sciencelab-calls-feb8-2018)
 * sent email response to steph about community call speaker suggestions
+* wow pasteur wrap up post draft to all mofo, sent to steph and abby for approvals

 ## TODO